Process and Requirements

 Application Requirements and Process

-All applicants to graduate programs in Civil and Environmental Engineering must hold a Bachelor’s degree.
+All applicants to graduate programs in Civil and Environmental Engineering and the Interdepartmental Program in Transportation must hold a Bachelor’s degree.
 All of our graduate programs are on campus and are full time.
 All students are admitted for the fall term.

 - Statement of Objectives